-- Retention of the grants in advance received from Selwyn District Council and Christchurch City Council, and accrued interest until required - Earliest start of detailed design of January 2020 - The funded depreciation on the \$101m Project conceived pre-earthquakes will, as per last year, have building depreciation deferred for the first 5 years, and the remaining depreciation spread over the first 7 years - The costs of Base Isolation and Earthquake Strengthening of the Robert McDougall Gallery and construction of the Link Building has increased after the revalidation work to \$37m. - The funding of Base Isolation and Earthquake Strengthening of the main premises required from the Central Government is \$66m - Given the significant impact on operating expenditure and levies to fund depreciation for the additional \$101m, no additional depreciation for the Base Isolation and Earthquake Strengthening works has been included in the budget.
-It is proposed that over time a provision in Repairs & Maintenance is created to maintain the Base Isolation and Earthquake Strengthening improvements - Earliest opening of the new redeveloped Museum of July 2023.
+- Retention of the grants in advance received from Selwyn District Council and Christchurch City Council, and accrued interest until required - Earliest start of detailed design of mid-2020 - The funded depreciation on the \$101m Project conceived pre-earthquakes will, as per last year, have building depreciation deferred for the first 5 years, and the remaining depreciation spread over the first 7 years - The costs of Base Isolation and Earthquake Strengthening of the Robert McDougall Gallery and construction of the Extension to the Museum and Link Building has been contained to \$37m. - A \$3.7m contribution towards the extension from the Museum towards the link building to the McDougall Gallery is funded by the District Councils. - The funding of Base Isolation and Earthquake Strengthening of the main premises required from the Central Government is \$66m - Given the significant impact on operating expenditure and levies to fund depreciation for the additional \$101m, no additional depreciation for the Base Isolation and Earthquake Strengthening works has been included in the budget.
+It is proposed that over time a provision in Repairs & Maintenance is created to maintain the Base Isolation and Earthquake Strengthening improvements - Earliest opening of the new redeveloped Museum of July 2024.